-Dependency-Track relies on integration with external repositories to help identify metadata that may be useful for the identification of risk.
-Repositories are typically used in software engineering as a way to manage and automatically resolve dependencies.
+Dependency-Track relies on integration with repositories to help identify metadata that may be useful for the identification of risk.
+Package repositories to manage and automatically resolve dependencies.

 Dependency-Track incorporates the concept of repositories, completely independent of software engineering use-cases, as a way to gain additional intelligence about the components it’s tracking.
-Dependency-Track brings the power of external repositories to every project the system tracks, whether the project is internally developed or commercial off-the-shelf software.
+Dependency-Track brings the power of package repositories to every project the system tracks, whether the project is developed internally or commercial off-the-shelf software.

-Refer to Supply Chain Risk Management for additional information on the benefits of tracking outdated components and to Datasource Routing for information on Package URL and the various ways its used throughout Dependency-Track.
+Refer to Datasource Routing for information on Package URL and the various ways it is used throughout Dependency-Track.